Virtual Art Academy

 As well as time restraints, understanding the level you want to achieve is important when you are choosing the best online painting class for you.

-The best online painting classes will have not only information for beginner and hobby painters, but will also include all the information you will need to take your level to whatever level you want.
+The best online painting classes will not only have information for beginner and hobby painters, but will also include all the information you will need to give you the skills to attain whatever level you want.

 For example, you may want to sell your work, or even to make a full-time career out of painting.